PrefectHQ/prefect/docs/guides/dask-ray-task-runners.md

     To run tasks asynchronously use the `.submit` method when you call them.
 If you call a task as you would normally in Python code it will run synchronously, even if you are calling the task within a flow that uses the `ConcurrentTaskRunner`, `DaskTaskRunner`, or `RayTaskRunner`.

-Many real-world data workflows benefit from true parallel, distributed task execution.
+Many real-world data workflows benefit from truly parallel, distributed task execution.
 For these use cases, the following Prefect-developed task runners for parallel task execution may be installed as [Prefect Integrations](/integrations/catalog/).

 - [`DaskTaskRunner`](https://prefecthq.github.io/prefect-dask/) runs tasks requiring parallel execution using [`dask.distributed`](http://distributed.dask.org/).
 - [`RayTaskRunner`](https://prefecthq.github.io/prefect-ray/) runs tasks requiring parallel execution using [Ray](https://www.ray.io/).

 These task runners can spin up a local Dask cluster or Ray instance on the fly, or let you connect with a Dask or Ray environment you've set up separately.
-Then you can take advantage of massively parallel computing environments.
+This enables you to take advantage of massively parallel computing environments.

 Use Dask or Ray in your flows to choose the execution environment that fits your particular needs.

-To show you how they work, let's start small.

 !!! note "Remote storage"
     We recommend configuring [remote file storage](/concepts/storage/) for task execution with `DaskTaskRunner` or `RayTaskRunner`.
 This ensures tasks executing in Dask or Ray have access to task result storage, particularly when accessing a Dask or Ray instance outside of your execution environment.

-## Configuring a task runner
+## Configure a task runner

-You may have seen this briefly in a previous tutorial, but let's look a bit more closely at how you can configure a specific task runner for a flow.
+Configure a specific task runner for a flow.

-Let's start with the [`SequentialTaskRunner`](/api-ref/prefect/task-runners/#prefect.task_runners.SequentialTaskRunner).
-This task runner runs all tasks synchronously and may be useful when used as a debugging tool in conjunction with async code.
+Start with the [`SequentialTaskRunner`](/api-ref/prefect/task-runners/#prefect.task_runners.SequentialTaskRunner).
+This task runner runs all tasks synchronously and is useful as a debugging tool in conjunction with async code.

-Let's start with this simple flow.
-We import the `SequentialTaskRunner`, specify a `task_runner` on the flow, and call the tasks with `.submit()`.
+Import the `SequentialTaskRunner`, specify a `task_runner` on the flow, and call the tasks with `.submit()`.

 ```python hl_lines="2 12 15 16"
 from prefect import flow, task